The president's coming out here to talk about Libya.

 She says.

-Yeah, like why do we waste all that time on health care?
+Yeah, like, why do we waste all that time on health care?

 What the hell was that if it wasn't ideological, Ms. Slaughter?

-They expressed grave concern.
+There's an NPR exec here expressed grave concern.

-Joyce Slocum at a time when other news organizations are cutting back and the voices of pundits are drowning out fact-based reporting, thoughtful analysis.
+Joyce Slocum, at a time when other news organizations are cutting back and the voices of pundits are drowning out fact-based reporting, thoughtful analysis, NPR and public radio stations are delivering in-depth news and information respectfully and with civility.

 Don't cut us back.